 Now we’re back to the question above.
 Anyone want to come fill this role for us?
 It’ll be costly.
 It’ll involve sweat for sure (it’s the tropics, baby!).
 Maybe blood too.
 But your labors will help fuel a myriad of ministries and you may just find a ministry of your own among the people who live and work in the town of Madang.

 This job is not for just one kind of person.
 What we need is someone who loves the Lord, trusts his sovereign care, and is willing to learn a bunch of new skills.
 Are you a carpenter?
 Come.
 We need houses built and projects completed all the time.
 Are you a CPA?
 Come and see if you can figure out Papua New Guinea tax law.
 (That’s got to be a tantalizing plug for you finance gurus out there).
 Are you a pastor?
 Come.
 PNG as a whole is drowning under a sea of false gospels parading as Christianity.

 Please pray for us as we search once again for a Logistics Coordinator.

 That’s all I’ll say for now.
 If you are interested in learning more about what this role involves I am not the guy to talk to, but I know a guy or two.
-Shoot me an email and I can put you in touch with Joey Tartaglia, our director, and Jeremy Lehman, who currently supervises the logistics role from the states.
+Shoot me an email and I can put you in touch with either our director or Jeremy Lehman, who currently supervises the logistics role from the states.

 And finally, let me just put some pictures here to show you a sample of what you might be stepping into should the Lord open up a door for you to come…